b3rendsh/msxdos2s/README.md

 The main improvement compared to the 1.9 driver is that it will work with other disk systems in the machine that have higher DOS versions e.g. a SUNRISE IDE with MSX DOS 2.2 or Nextor.
 Some other nasty bugs have been fixed.
 In the source code all the differences between v1.9 and v2.0 are marked and commented in detail.

 ## Limitations
 The source files are provided and modified for study only and the ROM files are provided for testing only.
-This repository contains a re-composition of the creative work of ASCII, SOLiD, OKEI and maybe others.
+This repository contains a re-composition of the creative work of ASCII and others.
 It is provided freely and "as it is" in the hope that it will be useful, but without any warranty of any kind, either expressed or implied.
 Use at own risk!

 ## References
 MSX system sources: